Isn’t that the easy way out? What about nipple confusion? Let’s get real about popping a paci, because the benefits are worth a second look.

 It’s no secret that pacifiers can turn an angry, screaming baby into the calm, sweet bundle you might have pictured yourself with during your pregnancy.

 But if you’ve committed to exclusively breastfeeding, resorting to one might make you feel like you’re doing something horribly wrong.

 Pacifiers, after all, are often vilified for causing nipple confusion.
 The idea that your baby might decide they’re over the boob because an artificial nipple is more satisfying than yours can definitely be nerve-wracking.

 There’s more.
 Popping a pacifier into your baby’s mouth can make you feel lazy for not comfort breastfeeding, bouncing your baby on a yoga ball for hours, driving in endless loops around the neighborhood, or otherwise expending every shred of energy you have to get them to stop crying.

 Oh, and there’s the whole thing about your kid becoming “addicted” to their binkie until they’re, like, 13, at which point you’ll have to pay thousands of dollars for corrective orthodontic work.

 All of which is to say, pacifiers get a really bad rap, and it’s easy to feel scared or shamed into not using one.

-Despite what you might’ve heard about nipple confusion, giving a very young baby a pacifier isn’t going to make breastfeeding impossible.
+Despite what you may have heard about nipple confusion, giving a very young baby a pacifier is not going to make breastfeeding impossible.

 “Babies are a lot smarter than we give them credit for, and for the most part, they should be able to get the hang of breastfeeding whether pacifiers are used or not,” says Jessica Madden, MD, a board certified pediatrician and neonatologist at Children’s Hospital in Cleveland, Ohio and Medical Director of Aeroflow Breastpumps.